artem8086/MyOldschool/README.md

-This my oldschool programs repo
+This is my oldschool programs repo